lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The fragmentation is based on the FCN value, which has a length of N bits.
 The All-1 and All-0 values are reserved, and are used to control the fragmentation transmission.
 The FCN will be sent in downwards position this means from larger to smaller and the number of bits depends on the implementation.
 The last fragment in all modes must contains a MIC which is used to check if there are error or missing fragments.

 ### No ACK Mode
 In the No ACK mode there is no feedback communication.
-The sender will send the fragments until the last one whithout any possibility to know if there were an error or a loss has occurred.
+The sender will send the fragments until the last one without any possibility to know if there were an error or a loss has occurred.
 As there is not a need to identify specific fragments a  one-bit FCN is used, where FCN all-0 will be sent for all fragments except the last one.
 The latter will carry an all-1 FCN and will send the MIC.
 The next figure shows the state machine for the sender.
 The receiver waits for fragments and will set a timer in order to see if there is no missing fragments.
 The No ACK mode will use the MIC contained in the last fragment to check error.
 The FCN is set to all-1 for the last fragment.
 {{Fig-NoACKModeRcv}} shows the state machine for the receiver.
 When the Timer expires or when the check of MIC gives an error the receiver will abort the communication and go to error state, all the fragments will be dropped.
 The Inactivity Timer will be based on the LPWAN technology and will be defined in the specific technology document.